DevExpress-Examples/devextreme-file-manager-amazon-client-side-binding/README.md

 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->

-# FileManager for DevExtreme - Amazon S3 Client-Side Binding
+# DevExtreme FileManager - Amazon S3 Client-Side Binding

-This example illustrates how to use the custom file provider to connect the FileManager component to the Amazon Simple Storage Service (S3) on the client side.
+This example uses a custom file provider to connect the FileManager component to the Amazon Simple Storage Service (S3) on the client.
 The [Custom File System Provider](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxFileManager/File_System_Providers/Custom) allows you to implement custom APIs to handle file operations (add, delete, rename, etc.).
-All APIs that implement access to Amazon S3 on the client are stored in the amazon.file.system.js file (app.service.ts - for Angular framework).
-On the Amazon Simple Storage Service, create a bucket, create a user and add permissions to access the created bucket.
+All APIs used to access Amazon S3 services on the client are stored in the `amazon.file.system.js` file (`app.service.ts` - for Angular framework).
+If you expect to use Amazon Simple Storage Service, you should create a bucket, create a user, and add permissions to access the created bucket.

+**IMPORTANT**

+The code snippets in this repository are for informational purposes only.
+Security should be your #1 priority when using Amazon S3 storage.
+You should consult a security expert or apply accepted best practices to maintain the highest security posture for your DevExtreme-powered web application.
+Remember, a secure web app demands careful consideration/understanding of potential attack vectors, the configuration of your development environment, and security posture of third-party service providers.

-If you run an Angular, React, Vue, or jQuery example, you need to also run a .NET-based backend project - **Amazon_Backend**.
+If running our Angular, React, Vue, or jQuery example, you need to also run our .NET-based backend project - **Amazon_Backend**.
 To connect this project to an Amazon S3 server, you need to specify Amazon credentials of the user created previously.
-You need to update the `AWS` section in [appsettings.json](Amazon_Backend/appsettings.json):
+You will also need to update the AWS section in [appsettings.json](Amazon_Backend/appsettings.json):

 ```json
 "AWS": {